tzc1234/innerring-legal/safety.md

 # Safety at InnerRing

-**Last Updated: June 8, 2026**
+**Last Updated: July 15, 2026**

 InnerRing is a privacy-first, invite-only, 1:1 messaging app for close friends and family.
 This page explains the safety tools available in the app and how safety reports are handled.

 ## Privacy and Safety Model

 InnerRing uses end-to-end encryption for ordinary message contents.
-Message contents are encrypted before they leave your device, and we cannot routinely read plaintext messages from our backend.
+Ordinary messages are encrypted before they leave your device, and we cannot routinely read their plaintext from our backend.

 This privacy model means InnerRing does not proactively scan ordinary chat content.
 Safety controls are based on user reporting, blocking, display-name audit records, rate limits, account restrictions where justified, retention procedures, and legal or authority obligations.

+When you voluntarily report a received message, the app sends a plaintext snapshot of that selected message to InnerRing for safety review.
+The reported snapshot is protected in transit by HTTPS/TLS but is no longer protected from InnerRing by message end-to-end encryption.

+## Content Not Allowed

+InnerRing does not allow users to create, send, request, promote, facilitate, or link to:

+- Child sexual abuse or exploitation material, grooming, sexual solicitation of a child, or conduct that exploits, coerces, or endangers a child.
+- Pornographic or sexually explicit content.
+- Content encouraging, promoting, or providing instructions for suicide, self-harm, or eating disorders.
+- Credible threats, stalking, coercion, extortion, harassment, bullying, violence, or hatred.
+- Terrorism content or activity.
+- Fraud, scams, impersonation, recovery-key theft, malware, spam, or automated abuse.
+- Other illegal content or activity.

+These restrictions apply to every user, including adults.

 ## Reporting